 Clinical negligence lawyer Oliver Thorne dealt with the hospital fall compensation claim and also represented the family at the inquest

-The gentleman in question had been suffering from Parkinson’s disease.
+The patient had been suffering from Parkinson’s disease.
 He was initially admitted to hospital after suffering a fall at home in which he broke his leg.

 Following surgery he was placed in a ‘hi-lo’ bed and provided with 1 to 1 nursing care for 10 days to ensure that risks of further falls were minimised.